• ZoieLogic Dance Theatre

 Hometown: Bringing dance to your doorstep

-Annual Report 25
+Annual Report 24-25

 1. Expanding Hyper-local Access to Dance

 Across Southampton and beyond, Hometown delivered a total of 84 creative sessions, including 48 local dance and community sessions, 26 bespoke workshops, and 10 education partnerships.
 We engaged 496 participants, including 160 students through schools and 86 individuals outside of Southampton.
-Community partnerships were vital to our Hometown programme and included Blue Apple Theatre, Hampshire Community Heritage, Winchester Hat Fair and Wokingham Borough Council.
+Community partnerships were vital to the success of our Hometown programme and included Blue Apple Theatre, Hampshire Community Heritage, Winchester Hat Fair and Wokingham Borough Council.

 Monthly attendance exceeded growth targets, with a 27% overall rise in participation and 70% of refugee participants reporting improved mood and happiness.
 Through these diverse access points, we brought dance to people’s doorsteps, embedded creativity in local spaces, and empowered individuals of all ages and backgrounds to explore self-expression through movement.